cslxju/ChangeDetection_SwinSUNet_TGRS2022/README.md

 # SwinSUNet
+Using the code should cite the following paper:
 C. Zhang, Liejun Wang*, Shuli Cheng, Yongming Li.
 SwinSUNet: Pure Transformer Network for Remote Sensing Image Change Detectionm,IEEE Transactions on Geoscience and Remote Sensing,2022, 60:1-13

 ########################################